isomerpages/moe-crestsec/_info-at-crest/School Identity.md

-The school, which is legally owned by the Institute of Technical Education (ITE), is registered as a Company with Limited Guarantee with ACRA and is granted the Charity and Institution of Public Character status under the Charities Act from 2 Jan 2020 to 1 Jan 2023.
+The school, which is legally owned by the Institute of Technical Education (ITE), is registered as a Company with Limited Guarantee with ACRA and is granted the Charity and Institution of Public Character status under the Charities Act.
 It is managed by a Board of Directors chaired by Mr Wilson Tan Wee Yan and is led by Principal Mr Benjamin Kwok.